bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Here is a good article that goes into detail about color theory.

-# Curso   Module 5: Designing your Web site for your audience   5.2 The basics of design
+# Module 5: Designing your Web site for your audience   5.2 The basics of design

 # White space

-White space

 It can be difficult to strike a good balance of white space.
 The most common mistake beginner Web designers make is to not leave enough white space or empty space between HTML elements.